-Ageing is currently only valid for the 2015 and 2017 surveys (i.e., compliant with the blue cod age determination protocol, Walsh 2017).
-Strong age classes at three and five years were apparent in 2017 for both sexes, and progression of age classes from 2015 to 2017 was evident.
-Length frequency distributions and mean lengths were similar among the three random-site surveys with any differences due to the strong recruitment of mainly juvenile male blue cod in 2015, progressing through to strong modes in 2017.
-In 2015 the random-site survey spawner-biomass-per-recruit ratio was 58% indicating that the level of exploitation (F) of Kaikoura blue cod stocks was below the F{MSY} target reference point of $F{45\% SPR}$ (underexploited) (Table 11).
-However, in 2017 the random-site survey spawner-biomass-per-recruit ratio was 34%, indicating that the level of exploitation (F) of Kaikoura blue cod stocks was above the F{MSY} target reference point of $F{45\% SPR}$ (over-exploited).
+Ageing is only valid for the 2015, 2017, and 2019 random-site surveys (i.e., compliant with the blue cod age determination protocol, Walsh 2017).
+Cohort progression of blue cod age classes is apparent over the three random-site surveys from 2015 to 2019, showing both nominally strong and weak year classes.
+Length frequency distributions and mean lengths were similar among the four random-site surveys with any differences due to the strong recruitment of mainly juvenile male blue cod in 2015, progressing through to strong modes in 2017 and 2019.
+In 2015 and 2019 the random-site survey spawner-biomass-per-recruit ratios were 72% and 62% indicating that the level of exploitation (F) of Kaikōura blue cod stocks was below the F{MSY} target reference point of $F{45\% SPR}$ (underexploited) (Table 11).
+In 2017 the random-site survey spawner-biomass-per-recruit ratio survey spawner-biomass-per-recruit ratio (F) of Kaikōura blue cod stocks was above the F{MSY} target reference point of $F{45\% SPR}$ (underexploited) (Table 11).
+In 2017 the random-site survey spawner-biomass-per-recruit ratio was 42%, indicating that the level of exploitation (F) of Kaikōura blue cod stocks was above the F{MSY} target reference point of $F{45\% SPR}$ (over-exploited).
+However, because recruitment is not constant, and there are relatively few age classes represented above the age at recruitment, the point estimates of Z, F, and SPR should be treated with caution.